 The South Eastern University of Sri Lanka (SEUSL) was first established as the South Eastern University College of Sri Lanka and commenced to function from 27th July 1995.
-It was then upgraded to the status of a fully-fledged university, SEUSL, from 15th May 1996.
-There are five faculties in SEUSL at present.
-Faculty of Arts & Culture, Faculty of Management & Commerce, Faculty of Islamic Studies & Arabic Language and Faculty of Engineering are located in Oluvil and the Faculty of Applied Sciences is located in Sammanthurai.
+It was then upgraded to the status of a fully-fledged university from 15th May 1996.
+There are six faculties in SEUSL at present.
+Faculty of Arts & Culture, Faculty of Management & Commerce, Faculty of Islamic Studies & Arabic Language, Faculty of Engineering and Faculty of Technology are located in the main campus in Oluvil and Faculty of Applied Sciences is located in the campus at Sammanthurai.